ls - phpMan

 means you probably have clock skew problems which may break programs

-like 'make' that rely on file timestamps.
+like 'make' that rely on file timestamps. *Note File timestamps::.

-Time stamps are listed according to the time zone rules specified by
+Timestamps are listed according to the time zone rules specified by

 the 'TZ' environment variable, or by the system default rules if 'TZ' is